med-seg/kidney/README.md

 **4a) subjectDicomInfo_gh.xls**

 This file provides an example template based on the original file used to contain information that relates to the time taken for sequence 1 and sequence 2 during image acquisition.
+All information and values in this spreadsheet are theoretical.

 **5) detectSeg3DkerasDR_gh.py**